Switch to Simulation: University of Washington

 The University of Washington (UW) uses live pigs to teach a surgical airway procedure to paramedic students, practicing paramedics, and flight nurses.
 The program instructs trainees to make an incision in the throat of a live pig to insert a breathing tube.
 This procedure is performed up to six times on each pig.
 At the end of each training session, the animal is killed.

-Nonanimal training methods are widely implemented at paramedic training programs across the Pacific Northwest.
-In addition, 99 percent of Advanced Trauma Life Support (ATLS) programs in the United States and Canada (274 of 276) do not use animals for the training of surgical airway or any other skills.
-In 2015, after careful review the Department of Defense ended the use of animals for military ATLS training, stating that simulation is suitable to replace animal use.
+Human-based training methods are widely implemented at paramedic training programs across the Pacific Northwest.
+According to our survey of 16 regional programs, UW’s is the only one using animals.
+In addition, 99 percent of Advanced Trauma Life Support (ATLS) programs in the United States and Canada (307 of 309) do not use animals for the training of surgical airway or any other skills.
+Also, as of Jan.
+2015 the Department of Defense ended the use of animals for military ATLS training.